-Do you need to contribute to the cost of training?
+Do I need to contribute to the cost of training?

-Given the increased benefits that you can gain from higher level training, you are expected to contribute to the cost of your training through a co-contribution fee.
+Given the increased benefits that you can gain from higher-level training, you are required to contribute to the cost of your training through a co-contribution fee.

 The amount of your out-of-pocket expense will vary depending on the course you undertake and the training provider you choose.

-The fee may be paid on your behalf by an employer or a third party unrelated to the PQS but cannot be paid or waived by the training provider, or any organisation related to the training provider, unless approved by the Department of Employment, Small Business and Training.
+The fee may be paid on your behalf by an employer or a third party but cannot be paid or waived by the training provider, or any organisation related to the training provider, unless approved by the Department of Employment, Small Business and Training.